Famous Birthdays·April 11·Bill Irwin

 Biography

-Bill Irwin emerged from the experimental theater scene of the 1970s, a time when he and peers like Bill Baird and Geoff Hoyle were rediscovering the ancient language of the body.
-Trained in clowning and dance, Irwin forged a unique style that blended vaudeville's pratfalls with Samuel Beckett's existential bewilderment.
-His Broadway successes, including a Tony Award for his ferocious turn in 'Who's Afraid of Virginia Woolf?', sit alongside a parallel career of wordless, critically acclaimed solo pieces like 'The Regard of Flight'.
-To television audiences, he is the beloved, perpetually confused Mr. Noodle on 'Sesame Street,' a role that showcases his genius for communicating pure, childlike puzzlement.
-Irwin’s work argues that the most complex human emotions—confusion, joy, longing—often reside not in dialogue, but in a tilted hat, a stumble, or the simple struggle with a folding chair.
+Bill Irwin won a Tony Award for his performance in 'Who's Afraid of Virginia Woolf?'.
+He emerged from the experimental theater scene of the 1970s, working alongside peers like Bill Baird and Geoff Hoyle to rediscover the physical language of clowning.
+Trained in both dance and clowning, Irwin developed a style that merged vaudeville pratfalls with the existential bewilderment of Samuel Beckett.
+His Broadway successes run parallel to wordless solo pieces such as 'The Regard of Flight,' which earned him a MacArthur Fellowship.
+On television, he plays Mr. Noodle on 'Sesame Street,' a role that communicates pure, childlike puzzlement through physical comedy.
+Irwin’s work demonstrates that complex emotions—confusion, joy, longing—can be expressed not through dialogue but through a tilted hat, a stumble, or a struggle with a folding chair.
+He was born in 1950.

 Baby Boomers